lornebb/Venice-Drone-website/README.md

 THINGS to figure out!!!

 add new class to all sections

+color - palette and ideas for background images
 - MQ for release / media box, img position on top / text underneath
 - artwork media break poit in releases...
-- Background opacity!!!
+- done -- Background opacity!!!
-- Background images, static, scroll over the top...
+- done - Background images, static, scroll over the top...
 - background rounded edges.. or just a better deign idea on it... iut look sBUTTERS
 - STOP FONT FROM LOADING LAST!!!
 - nav bar - Releases AUDIO and VIDEO options?